What Does the Bible Teach About Baptism?

 What Should I do if I Want to be Baptized at Vineyard?

-If you decide you want to be baptized at Vineyard, you will need to sign up for one of our six baptisms and take a baptism class.
-This class is brief (60 min) and is also offered six times a year at various times prior to each baptism.
-Call the church office (623.934.4000) or visit our website calendar to find out when the next baptism is scheduled.
-We would encourage you to invite friends and relatives to your baptism, since it is a wonderful opportunity to bear witness to what Jesus Christ has done in your life.
+If you decide you want to be baptized at Vineyard, you will need to sign up for one of our baptisms and take a baptism class.
+This class is brief (Approximately 60 min) and is before every water baptism event at each campus.
+Call the church office (623.934.4000) or visit our website to find out when the next baptism is scheduled.
+We would encourage you to invite friends and relatives to your baptism since it is a wonderful opportunity to bear witness to what Jesus Christ has done in your life.